callumgoodley/music_playlist/README.md

 ![risk](https://user-images.githubusercontent.com/56595709/85253838-eaefe980-b456-11ea-8531-8d3a8c153663.png)

+## Difficulties

+Layout/structure - The original id I had for the app was to have an 'add songs' page which would have a drop down menu of the users playlists to add the song to.
+Implementing this proved difficult and became time consuming when trying to append the playlist to the intermediary table in the database.
+Instead of a dropdown I opted to re-route the app and give each indiviual playlist its own page with an add a song functionality.
+I feel this was in hindisght the best way to do it anyway and improved the overall user experience and design flow of the app.

+Automation - I found some difficulty with commands not running in Jenkins as they would in the terminal.
+Specifically pytest would not seem to run pytest-cov and therefor I was unable to have Jenkins automatically generate html coverage reports as I would have liked to.

 ## Current issues

 * The main issue currently is that the redirects from certain URL's arent working when a user is not logged in